washingtonstateuniversity/WSUWP-Deployment/README.md

 ## Deployment types

 Each deployment type matches the expected format of a repository with its expected location on the server.
 Deployments can be configured as public (default) or private.
-If private repositories are used, then `WSUWP_PRIVATE_DEPLOY_TOKEN` should be defined so that the repository's archive can be retrieved from GitHub by the plugin.
+If private repositories are used, then `WSUWP_PRIVATE_DEPLOY_TOKEN` should be defined so that the plugin can retrieve the GitHub repository's archive file.

 The final slug at which individual themes and plugins deploy to is the slug generated when creating a deployment post type.
 For example, if a deployment is named "WSUWP Super Cool Plugin", it will, unless edited, deploy to `/wp-content/plugins/wsuwp-super-cool-plugin/`.